MattJeanes/TeslaMateAgile/README.md

 - Logging__Console__FormatterName=simple # This and the below env var will prepend a timestamp to every log message the same way TeslaMate does
 - "Logging__Console__FormatterOptions__TimestampFormat=yyyy-MM-dd HH:mm:ss.fff " # See above env var
 - TeslaMate__FeePerKilowattHour=0.25 # Adds a flat fee per kWh, useful for certain arrangements (default: 0)
+- TeslaMate__LookbackDays=7 # Only calculate charges started in the last x days (default: null, all charges)
 ```

 ## Database connection